Typhoon Andy (1982): Preparations and impact

 While strengthening, Typhoon Andy passed near Guam, generating 7.6 to 9.1 m waves along south-facing beaches.
 An 11-year-old boy died in Naval Station after the waves swept him off of rocks.
 Three "huge" waves struck the shoreline near Umatac, which destroyed several homes off of their foundation.
 Along many nearby villages, scattered damage was noted.
 At least nine villages were without power for varying amounts of time.
 In all, 12 people were left homeless.

 While affecting Taiwan, Typhoon Andy snapped trees and toppled billboards, in addition to generating high waves.
 In some places, rainfall reached 300 mm.
 Coastal areas were hardest hit.
 Along the southern portion of the island, 300 power poles were downed, making damage reports difficult for the United Press International to obtain.
 At the height of the storm, a quarter of the nation's 18 million residents were left without power.
 Eight people were killed in storm-related accidents, including a man and a woman who died when a car flipped in the central portion of the country.
 Furthermore, four members of a fishing party were swept out to sea and drowned and an elderly man was blown off a roof as he tried to fix leaks in it.
 Another 11-year-old boy was swept into the sea and was presumed to have perished while watching waves near the southeastern city of Taitung, though his 16-year-old companion who was also watching the waves was swept away, but was later rescued.
 In Taipei, broken trees and signboards fell on streets due to strong winds.
 Government offices, schools and airports were closed.
 One quarter of the city lost power.
 At least 60 fishing boats in harbors were badly damaged or wrecked in the wind.
 Elsewhere, a 23-man crew was forced to abandon a 5393 ST ship off the northern Philippines.
 Overall, 13 people were killed, 2 were missing, and 25 others were wounded.
 A total of 300 homes were at least partially destroyed but no major damage was observed and no major flooding was reported.
+Despite this, Andy caused considerable damage in Taiwan, and losses totaled to NT$1.22535 billion (US$31.3 million).

 While Andy was in Taiwan Straits, a No 1. hurricane signal was issued for Hong Kong on July 28.
 The next day, this was upgraded to a No. 3 hurricane signal.
 All signals were dropped after Andy weakened to a tropical storm.
 A minimum pressure of 990.5 mbar was recorded at the Hong Kong Royal Observatory (HKO) on July 29.
 Waglan Island recorded a peak wind speed of 46 km/h.
 Meanwhile, Green Island observed a peak wind gust of 83 km/h.
 Tate's Cairn observed 205.3 mm of rain during the passage of the storm, the highest in the vicinity of Hong Kong.
 Overall, damage in Hong Kong was minor.